AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-Comparing the different jet powers, we find that none of them provide sufficient {\it internal} shock heating to meet the required conversion of jet kinetic energy into lobe thermal energy and $PdV$ work.
-If we include weak shocks, the high power jets come closest, with {\it internal} shocks being able to account for at most $\sim 74\%$ of the required thermalisation, while the weak power jets can only account for up to $\sim 25\%$ of the thermalisation through {\it internal} shocks.
+None of the jet powers provides sufficient thermal energy via {\it internal} shocks to meet the required conversion of jet kinetic energy into lobe thermal energy and $PdV$ work.
+If we include weak shocks, the high power jets come closest, with {\it internal} shocks accounting for at most $\sim 74\%$ of the required energy, while weak power jets only account for up to $\sim 25\%$ of the required energy through {\it internal} shocks.
 This suggests that shocks detected outside of lobe material must contribute to the thermal content of the lobes via mixing, which becomes increasingly more important for lower power jets.
 We do not expect turbulent dissipation to play a significant role here as the turbulent energy content of the lobes is only a small fraction of the total injected energy (see Fig.~\ref{fig:lobe_energy_evo}).

-Therefore, considering the bottom row, which shows the cumulative shock heating for all shocks in the vicinity of the jet lobes, we see that for all three jet powers, there is a significant increase in the amount of shock heating.
-Qualitatively, the heating rates show similar behaviours to the {\it internal} shocks, although heating due to adiabatic compression becomes even more important, the heating due to weak shocks (grey band) increases significantly, and shock heating can persist beyond $20$~Myr as the lobes continue to expand and interact with the ICM.
+Therefore, considering the bottom row, which shows the total thermal energy injection for all shocks in the vicinity of the jet lobes, we see that for all three jet powers, there is a significant increase in the amount of energy available.
+Qualitatively, the energy injection rates show similar behaviours to the {\it internal} shocks, although adiabatic compression becomes even more important.
+The importance of weak shocks (grey band) increases significantly, and thermal energy production can persist beyond $20$~Myr as the lobes continue to expand and interact with the ICM.
 We also note that at $\sim 20$~Myr, shocks driven by the in-falling substructure discussed previously, intersect the shocks that have travelled furthest from the jet lobes.
-We attempt to exclude shocks driven by the substructure from our analysis, although this become difficult at later times (light grey shaded region in the figure) when the bottom lobe and substructure drive shocks into each other, which for example likely explains the up-kick in shock heating seen at late times in the fiducial run.
+We attempt to exclude shocks driven by the substructure from our analysis, although this become difficult at later times (light grey shaded region in the figure) when the bottom lobe and substructure drive shocks into each other, which for example likely explains the up-kick in shock energy seen at late times in the fiducial run.